New Orleans City and Cemetery Tour

 Presbytere- The building is located in the French Quarter and was built in 1813.
 It faces Jackson Square and was built as a matching building for the Cabildo.
 It now holds the Louisiana State Museum and originally was built as a residence for the Capuchin monks and presbytery but never was used as a religious residence as it was used by the states Supreme Court.

-Tulane University- Founded as a public medical college in 1847 as fears of smallpox, yellow fever, and cholera was becoming prominent in the United States.
+Tulane University- Created as a public medical college in 1847 as fears of smallpox, yellow fever, and cholera was becoming prominent in the United States.
 Tulane University is now a private research university.

 - What is included in the admission price?